 Protein is the building block of nearly every cell in your body.
 Lacking this essential macro can severely impact your performance on the mat, not to mention the integrity of your muscle.
 Although Eastern practitioners frown on any supplementation, Western yoga teachers advocate the use of protein to

 - Promote lean muscle

 Protein also makes a great post-class refreshment, supplying nutrients and much needed hydration to tide you over until your next whole food meal.
 Yoga Travel Tree suggests whey protein, since it absorbs quickly, is widely available and economical.
 However, whey protein comes from dairy.
 Luckily, vegans have many plant-based alternatives to consider, such as hemp, pea, brown rice and soy.

 Designer Whey protein is the fitness industry’s go-to whey.
-Meanwhile, vegetarians and vegans should check out this post by Dr. Josh Axe for 11 great plant-based proteins worth noshing on or this post for a good guide to the best selling protein powder products based on the type of protein you are looking for.
+Meanwhile, vegetarians and vegans should check out this post by Dr. Josh Axe for 11 great plant-based proteins worth checking out.

 Not all supplements are created equal, and not all are good quality.
 However, many types of supplements are good for you, and some of them are of great quality.
 Holistic, whole food-based yoga diets are fantastic, but widespread soil depletion and pollution greatly diminish the nutrient density of most foods you eat.

 Harvard University’s School of Public Health advises vitamin supplements to cover nutritional gaps created by poor quality food and demanding lifestyles.
 This goes for yogis as well, perhaps even double.
 Give one or all of these supplements a try today, and observe how they improve your overall health for your long-term yoga practice.